DARPA-CRITICALMAAS/sri-ta2/README.md

 ```
 python run_json.py --json <path/to/json.json> --options labels_type.csv --openai_key <your_openai_api_key>
 ```
 Similar to processing PDFs, this will run the deposit type classification pipeline on the given JSON record.
 [NousResearch/Llama-2-7b-hf](https://huggingface.co/NousResearch/Llama-2-7b-hf) will be used by default.
-Each run typically takes ~5 min on a single RTX A5000.
+The LLM weights will be downloaded during the first run.
+Each subsequent run typically takes ~5 min on a single RTX A5000.
 OpenAI GPT-4 justifications of the answer will be provided if you enter your openai api key.

 Results for each run will be stored in the `./sessions/vvvvvvv/` folders.